Jim Obergefell

 James Obergefell (/ˈoʊbərgəfɛl/ OH-bər-gə-fel; born July 7, 1966) is an American civil rights activist who was the lead plaintiff in the 2015 United States Supreme Court case Obergefell v.
 Hodges, which legalized same-sex marriage throughout the United States.
 Obergefell had sued the state of Ohio in 2013 due to the state's lack of legal recognition of Obergefell's marriage to his husband, John Arthur (1967–2013).
 Obergefell was the Democratic nominee for the 89th legislative district of the Ohio House of Representatives in the 2022 elections.

+Biography

-Early life
+Early life and education

 James Obergefell was born on July 7, 1966.

 Obergefell graduated from Sandusky High School in 1984 and went on to attend the University of Cincinnati, where he earned a degree in secondary education and German.
 He attended graduate school at Bowling Green State University.
 Out of college, he was a high school German teacher.
 In his mid-twenties, Obergefell came out, first to his eldest sister.
 His mother's death preceded his coming out, but the rest of his family were largely "unsurprised and unperturbed".
 While his father was not always supportive, Obergefell found a strong relationship with his aunt Paulette.